-On the first day of 2018, I woke up sick.
+On the first day of the year, I woke up sick.

 Not a little under the weather.
 Not hungover.
 Full on, down-for-the-count, five-boxes-of-tissues ill.
 I thought I’d be better in a day or so, as I am with most of the (rare) colds I encounter, but alas, this was no minor bug.

 For seven consecutive days, I consumed cough drops like candy and slathered vaseline all over my poor, tortured nose.
 Great way to kick off the new year, am I right?

 I feel like I went through an entire Costco-sized pack of cold medicine in that short time.
 But when Nyquil couldn’t quite cut it, I also turned to natural remedies for additional relief.
 Here are some of the best natural flu and cold remedies (that actually work) to relieve symptoms and speed up recovery.

 Natural Remedies for a Sore Throat

 I was skeptical when I read on the internet that gargling and swallowing apple cider vinegar would ease my sore throat—but I was desperate enough to give it a try and, despite the strong taste, it really did help.